-In December 2021, we resubmitted the NDA to the FDA.
+In December 2021, we resubmitted the New Drug Application (NDA) to the FDA.
 In February 2022, we received a notice from the FDA that the resubmission of the NDA for SPN-830 was considered as a Standard Review and was assigned a PDUFA target action date in early October 2022.
 In October 2022, the FDA issued a Complete Response Letter (CRL) regarding the NDA for SPN-830.
 The CRL requires additional information and analysis related to the infusion device and drug product across several areas of the NDA including, but not limited to, labeling, product quality and manufacturing, device performance and risk analysis.
 In addition, the FDA mentions that approval of the NDA requires inspections that could not be completed in a timely manner due to COVID-19 travel restrictions.
 The CRL does not request additional efficacy and safety clinical studies.
 The FDA has made an initial determination that the amendment to the Company's application in response to the CRL will be subject to a Class 2, or six-month, review timeline.
 In April 2023, the Company met with the FDA to discuss the CRL.
+In October 2023, the Company resubmitted the NDA for SPN-830.
 Refer to discussion under the Operational Highlights section below for a further regulatory update.